hogru/MolReactGen/README.md

 # Train the model
 # add --fp16 false if your GPU does not support fp16 or you run it on a CPU (not recommended)
-python train.py --args conf/uspto50k.args  # this also reads the default train.args file
+python train.py --config_file conf/uspto50k.args  # this also reads the default train.args file

 # Generate ≥ 10000 reaction templates
 # In this case the evaluation is done during generation